Copenhagen Cruise Port: 10 Unique Things To Explore in Denmark

 5. Amalienborg Palace

-The home of the Royal Danish Family is located in the center of Copenhagen.
-The 18th-century Rococo Royal complex consists of four different palaces, two of which are open to the public.
+Located in the heart of Copenhagen, Amalienborg is the official residence of the Danish Royal Family and a stunning example of 18th-century Rococo architecture.
+The royal complex consists of four palaces, two of which are open to the public.

 Amalienborg Museum is wheelchair accessible.
 I strongly suggest you book your tickets ahead of time to secure your spot and avoid lines and waiting.